Canned salmon is an excellent source of calcium. Calcium keeps your nerves, heart and muscles healthy and may help regulate blood pressure.

 - Wash hands with soap and water.

 - Break eggs into a large bowl.
 Wash hands with soap and water after cracking raw eggs.
-Add remaining ingredients and mix well.
+Beat eggs and add remaining ingredients.
+Mix well.
 Mixture will be moist.

 - Spray a large skillet with non-stick cooking spray.
 Heat skillet.
 Drop fish mixture onto the skillet using a 1/3 or 1/2 cup measuring cup.
 Brown on both sides.